How To Write Sample Email To Approach New Client (+ Templates)

 2. Relevant value proposal.

-3. Short case study, customer testimonials, or social proof showcasing your results.
+3. Short case study, customer testimonials, or social proof showcasing your recent results

 4. A strong call to action.